ihorsniezhko/resident-service/README.md

     *   **HTML:** No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fihorsniezhko.github.io%2Fresident-service%2F).
     *   **CSS:** No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fihorsniezhko.github.io%2Fresident-service%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
     *   **JavaScript:** No errors were found when passing through the official [Jshint validator](https://jshint.com/).
-        *   Metrics returned: 7 functions, largest signature takes 1 argument (median 1), largest function has 11 statements (median 5), most complex function has a cyclomatic complexity of 4 (median 3).
+        *   Metrics returned: 7 functions in this file.
+Function with the largest signature take 1 arguments, while the median is 1.
+Largest function has 13 statements in it, while the median is 5.
+The most complex function has a cyclomatic complexity value of 4 while the median is 2.

-### Unfixed Bugs
+### Bugs

-In the JShint validator test, one unused variable was found and subsequently removed.
+*   In the JShint validator test, one unused variable was found and subsequently removed.
+*   Logical error in the handleCall() function.
+If the new repair type was the same as the current repair type, the Tools button was still enabled.
+This should not happen as the toolset remains the same.
+This bug has been fixed.

 At this stage, there are no other explicitly identified unfixed bugs.

 ## Deployment